James Brooke: Early life

 Brooke was born in Bandel, near Calcutta, Bengal, but baptised in Secrole, a suburb of Benares.
 His father, Thomas Brooke, was an English judge in the Court of Appeal at Bareilly, British India.
 His mother, Anna Maria, was born in Hertfordshire and was the daughter of Scottish peer Colonel William Stuart, 9th Lord Blantyre, and his mistress Harriott Teasdale.

 Brooke lived in India until he was sent to England at the age of 12 for a brief education at Norwich School from which he ran away.
 Some home tutoring followed in Bath before he returned to India in 1819 as an ensign in the Bengal Army of the British East India Company.
 He saw action in Assam during the First Anglo-Burmese War until he was seriously wounded in 1825 and sent to England for recovery.
 In 1830, he arrived back in Madras but was too late to rejoin his unit, and resigned his commission.
-He remained on the ship he had travelled out in, the Castle Huntley, and returned home via China.
+He remained on the ship on which he had travelled out, the Castle Huntley, and returned home via China.